Sakkarakatti

-Sakkarakatti is a 2008 Indian Tamil-language musical romantic comedy film written and directed by Kala Prabhu and produced by his father, Kalaipuli S. Dhanu.
-It featured debutant Shanthanu Bhagyaraj, the son of veteran actor-director K. Bhagyaraj, in the lead role while Ishita Sharma and Vedhika played significant roles.
+Sakkarakatti is a 2008 Indian Tamil-language romantic comedy film written and directed by Kala Prabhu (in his directorial debut) and produced by his father Kalaipuli S. Thanu.
+The film stars Shanthanu, the son of the late actor-director K. Bhagyaraj, in his first lead role.
+Ishita Sharma and Vedhika play the lead actresses.
 It featured a soundtrack composed by A. R. Rahman.
-Sakkarakatti released on 27 September 2008.
+Sakkarakatti was released on 26 September 2008 and did not perform well at the box office.

 Plot

 Chennai-bred Yuvraj has had four close friends from childhood.
 He meets and falls in love with Deepali.
-However, Reema is in love with him.
+Yuvraj's friend, Reema, is obsessed with him and wants to marry him, however, he only has eyes for Deepali.
 After Deepali sees Yuvraj with Reema, she becomes jealous and ignores Yuvraj when he follows her.
 Then, Yuvraj and Deepali get back together.
-Later, she sees Yuvraj and Reema together, but it was an accident.
-Deepali starts ignoring him again.
+Later, when she sees Yuvraj and Reema together again, Deepali starts ignoring him again.
 Yuvraj wants to prove that he was not with Reema, so his friends decide to throw a birthday party to mend the trio's fractured relationship.
 Deepali and Yuvraj finally unite.

 Production

-The producer Kalaipuli S. Dhanu began launching the film, Sakkarakatti, at AVM Studios on 29 April 2007 with A. R. Rahman, Vijay and K. Balachandar all attending.
-The film featured Dhanu's son, Kalaprabhu, in his debut as director whilst Shanthnoo Bhagyaraj, son of noted actor K. Bhagyaraj, was selected to portray the lead role.
-The film was initially described as a "candy floss love story with a city subject" and was set to feature Ishita Sharma and Sivi in other lead roles, although Sivi was later replaced by Vedhika.
-During the making of Sakkarakatti, cinematographer Andrew left the project as his dates clashed with a prior commitment with a Hindi film and was duly replaced by cinematographer Raja.
+The producer Kalaipuli S. Thanu launched Sakkarakatti at AVM Studios on 29 April 2006.
+His son Kala Prabhu made his directorial debut and Shanthanu Bhagyaraj, son of actor/filmmaker K. Bhagyaraj, made his debut as the lead actor.
+The film was set to feature Ishita Sharma and Sivi as the lead actresses, although Sivi was later replaced by Vedhika.
+Ocher Studios provided the visual effects for a song sequence.

-A song with graphics arranged by Soundarya Rajinikanth's Ocher Studios was shot in May 2008 at a cost of 35 lakh rupees, with the producer then exclaiming that "the song will be the talk of the town" when released.
 The song "Taxi Taxi" was reshot following the enormous response from the audience after the audio release.

 Soundtrack

-The score and soundtrack were composed by A. R. Rahman and the album was released on 11 July 2008.
-Initially, Rahman was reluctant to compose the music for Sakkarakatti citing he was busy with other projects, but the director asked if Rahman could recycle songs from his Hindi films and he agreed.
-Rahman reused "Chinnamma Chilakkamma" and "Yeh Rishta" from Meenaxi: A Tale of Three Cities as "Chinnamma Chilakamma" and "Naan Eppodhu".
-The soundtrack "Taxi Taxi" seems to have been inspired by Daddy Yankee's 2004 Cult number "Gasolina".
-Indai Haza happens to be the alter-ego of singer Chinmayi named by A. R. Rahman for the song "I Miss You Da" as per Chinmayi's blog.
-A reviewer from Indiaglitz.com stated that "Sakkarakatti is truly as sweet as sugar candy" in regard to the soundtrack.
+The score and soundtrack were composed by A. R. Rahman.
+He was initially reluctant to compose the music for Sakkarakatti, saying he was busy with other projects, but agreed after the director suggested Rahman recycle songs from his Hindi films.
+Ultimately, Rahman recycled only two Hindi songs: "Chinnamma Chilakkamma" and "Yeh Rishta" from Meenaxi: Tale of Three Cities (2004) as "Chinnamma Chilakamma" and "Naan Eppodhu" respectively.
+The other four songs in Sakkarakatti were original.
+Chinmayi Sripada sang "I Miss You Da" under the pseudonym "Indai Haza", given to her by Rahman.